Deals4 min read

 Sports car on an empty winding road at dusk

-Performance cars are a mixed bag for incentives.
-The segment divides clearly: mainstream performance (Mustang, Camaro, Civic Type R, Golf GTI) often carries real dealer cash and lease support; German performance sedans have subsidy-driven lease programs; pure sports cars (Corvette, Supra, 718) rarely see incentives because demand exceeds supply.
-Here's the full picture for May 2026.
+Performance cars are a mixed bag for incentives, and I like sorting them because the logic is so clean.
+Mainstream performance (Mustang, Camaro, Civic Type R, Golf GTI) often carries real cash and lease support; German performance sedans get subsidy-driven leases; and pure sports cars (Corvette, Supra, 718) rarely see incentives because demand outruns supply.
+Here's the full May 2026 picture, valid through May 31 unless noted.

 American muscle and sports cars